GioZaarour/moonlight-contracts/README.md

 `migrate --reset`

 #### Rinkeby
-Use the following commands to deploy unicly contracts onto Rinkeby:
+Use the following commands to deploy moonlight contracts onto Rinkeby:

 `yarn`